 Our round-the-world trip is here!
-In preparation, Brooke and I spent a significant amount of time working on our packing lists.
+In preparation, we spent a significant amount of time working on our packing lists.
 To avoid checking bags and risking lost luggage, we packed very light.
 We will each be carrying only one bag for the full 30-day, 12-city trip.
 In this post, I will be discussing what’s on my list and why I selected these items.
 Hopefully, this helps you move toward onebagging for your future trips.

 This backpack has been widely praised as one of the best-designed bags in the past few years.
 It is constructed from a waterproof material and taped zipper seams.
 This may save our gear if we encounter the “rainy season” in Thailand.
 Padded backing and waist straps make the Outbreaker very comfortable to carry, even when it’s filled to the top.
 It offers lots of organization pockets, pouches, and compartments for easy access to everything inside.

 These three packing cubes were designed to work perfectly with the Outbreaker backpack.
 The large cube holds and compresses all of my clothing, while the two smaller cubes handle the electronics and camera gear.

 Clothing is the biggest consideration for any packing list.
 With this in mind, I’ve focused on “technical apparel” made from materials that are durable, quick drying, and odor controlling.
 Additionally, this will be a mostly-tropical trip, so lightweight garments are ideal.
 Notice that I selected the colors of the clothing such that every top will work with every bottom.